elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 - When you need to employ several algorithms with varying versions, you must construct a concrete class (this may include one or more functions) to implement your algorithm.
 - When there are conditional statements around by several connected algorithms
-- When the majority of your classes exhibit similar behaviors.
+- When the majority of your classes exhibit similar behaviors

 <br />
   </div>